-We now turn to the macroeconomic implications of spatial structural change.
-We focus on two aggregate outcomes: aggregate productivity and the spatial distribution of welfare.
-The urban bias of the structural transformation systematically changes the marginal product of labor across labor markets.
+tural transformation systematically changes the marginal product of labor across labor markets.
 If and how fast workers reallocate spatially therefore has important implications for allocative efficiency and hence aggregate productivity of the US economy.
 Furthermore, in the presence of spatial frictions, this secular demand shift also has distributional consequence by lowering relative wages in agricultural regions.
 Labor mobility therefore tends to both increase allocative efficiency and reduce spatial inequality.
-To quantify the consequences of spatial structural change, we therefore compare our model with the Quasi-Spaceless Economy, where space and the structural transformation do not interact.
+To quantify these consequences of spatial structural change, we therefore compare our model with the Quasi-Spaceless Economy, where space and the structural transformation do not interact.
 For comparison we also consider a model without any labor mobility by making the costs of moving prohibitively high.

 Spatial Structural Change and Aggregate Productivity We report the outcomes of these three different models in Table 5.
 In the first row, we verify that all models generate a similar decline in the aggregate agricultural share.
 Hence, the aggregate "size" of the structural transformation is constant across specifications.
-For convenience we again report the average amount of spatial reallocation (as measured by the net migration rate) and the spatial reallocation component of the structural transformation in rows two and three.
+For convenience we again report the average amount of spatial reallocation (as measured by the net migration rate) and the spatial reallocation component of the structural transformation in rows 2 and 3.

 In the lower panel, we report the implications for aggregate GDP growth.
-If spatial mobility had been only based on regional earnings and mobility was free, income per capita would have been roughly 3.2% higher.
+If spatial mobility had been only based on regional earnings and mobility was free, income per capita would have been roughly 2.5% higher.
 Hence, the local nature of the structural transformation did interfere with allocative efficiency.
-Nevertheless, quantitatively, these efficiency gains seem modest.31 This, however, does not imply that migration was unimportant for the US economy during the structural transformation.
-Without labor mobility, income per capita would have been lower by almost 17.5%.
+Nevertheless, quantitatively, these efficiency gains seem modest.31 This, however, does not imply that migration was unimportant for the US economy during the structural transformation.32 Without labor mobility, income per capita would have been lower by almost 17.5%.
 Hence, spatial mobility contributed heavily to aggregate productivity growth during the transition away from agriculture.
-These differences in allocative efficiency are also reflected in sectoral productivity gaps.
-Both the baseline model and the model without spatial frictions, for example, imply an agricultural productivity gap of around 17% even though there are no sectoral frictions.
-These productivity differences are to a large extent due to skill-based sorting, whereby high-skilled individuals both work in the non-agricultural sector within regions and move towards urban locations spatially.
-Without spatial mobility this gap would increase to 27% as the structural transformation amplifies wage differences between agricultural and non-agricultural regions and workers sort less effectively.